- Analysis of Matthew 24

 Christ Jesus chose the time of his (seeming) death

 He knew the consequences of his Olivet Discourse, of telling his disciples about the coming total destruction of the world.
-You will not appreciate this unless you understand first that the Progeny of Pythagoras were around for 500 years before Christ Jesus and were already in control of the world (i.e. they were the Roman elite) and second that there are five discourses in Matthew, the last of which is the Olivet Discourse.
+You will not appreciate this unless you understand first that the progeny of Jove (the Pythagoreans and Roman elite in those days) were around for 500 years before Christ Jesus and were already in control of the world and second that there are five discourses in Matthew, the last of which is the Olivet Discourse.
 In other words, one of the last things Christ Jesus did in his earthly career before deliberately provoking his own crucifixion, was to warn his disciples and all those who were to follow that our planet is subject to a cyclic destruction and that this time would be the worst cataclysm in the entire history of human civilization.

 The fifth discourse